Wise Harvesters Act While Shameful Sons Sleep

 Wisdom works faithfully in the right season, but laziness wastes opportunity and brings shame.

-5 He who gathers in summer is a wise son, but he who sleeps during the harvest is a son who causes shame.
+5 He who gathers in summer is a wise son, but he who sleeps during harvest is a disgraceful son.

 Wisdom works faithfully in the right season, but laziness wastes opportunity and brings shame.